in4matix/Custom-TopBar-Menu/README.md

 - Edit `.entries.json` to match your needs
 - Copy `.entries.json` file to `$HOME/`

-If you edit `.entries.json` while running gnome please ensure to reload Gnome Window Manager (Alt+F2, "r")
+If you edit `.entries.json` while running gnome please ensure to reload Gnome Session (Alt+F2, "r")
 Tested with: Arch Linux, X11, Gnome v42.0.0.
-Widgets manual below describe available options, in the `examples` directory you can see some tests you can pick for your setup
+The guide below describe available options, in the `examples` directory you can see some tests you can pick for your setup.

 ---

-## Widgets Manual
+## Guide
-Here are common widgets and entities you can use with this plugin:
+Here are some examples you can use with this extension:
 ### **- Launcher**
 Create a new entry and put it in the menu
 ```json